-AS does not yet have a negotiated IDC rate for FY2023.
-The approved FY2022 IDC Rate agreement for AS is 19.28% which is applied to direct salaries (regula wages and overtime).
-The 19.28% is from the FY2022 rate agreement to be used as a placeholder until another new agreement is executed.
+AS has just approved the IDC rate for FY2023.
+The approved FY2023 IDC Rate agreement for AS is 20.74% which is applied to direct salaries (regular wages and overtime).
+The 20.74% is from the FY2023 rate agreement to be used as a placeholder until another new agreement is executed.